smithery-ai/sdk/src/examples/README.md

-# Unroute SDK Examples
+# Examples

-This directory contains examples demonstrating how to use the Unroute SDK.
+This directory contains examples demonstrating how to use the Smithery SDK.

 ## Running the Examples